 - Maintaining hydropower generation.

-The Penobscot Project has restored the connections between the Gulf of Maine and inland waters.
+The Penobscot Project has Restored the Connections between the Gulf of Maine and Inland Waters

-Native sea-run fish—such as river herring and shad—have already rebounded.
+Native sea-run fish—such as river herring and shad—have rebounded.
 These fish provide food for many fish-eating birds and mammals, including eagles, porpoises, and river otters.
 Over time, the increase in sea-run fish populations will help to restore commercial coastal ground fisheries as well.

-Signs of renewal are already evident.
+Signs of Renewal are Already Evident

 Sea-run fish are heading into newly accessible habitat.
-Almost no shad used the fishway at the former Veazie Dam, but in 2017, nearly 4,000 shad used the new fish lift at the Milford Dam, now the first on the river.
+Almost no shad used the fishway at the former Veazie Dam, but in 2017, nearly 4,000 shad used the fish lift at the Milford Dam, now the first on the river.
 Anglers now catch shad in places that were inaccessible to this excellent game fish for a century.
 Nearly 1.2 million river herring used the Milford fish lift in 2017, up from essentially zero river herring passing upstream of this area just three years ago.
 Sturgeon are also reaching their historic spawning grounds and even entering the Milford fish lift!
 The Penobscot Nation has hosted three national whitewater canoe races on the newly free-flowing river above Old Town.

-Timeline of the Penobscot River Restoration Project
+Timeline of the Penobscot Project

 Timeline of work:

 June 25, 2004: The Lower Penobscot River Settlement Accord, the multi-party agreement laying the framework for the project, was signed.
 Once energy enhancements were approved, PPL Corporation began implementing them, and addressed impacts of energy operations on Penobscot Indian Nation tribal lands.

 Late 2007: The Penobscot Trust reached a fundraising goal of $25 million needed to purchase the Veazie, Great Works, and Howland Dams.